opendata-swiss/ogd-handbook-wiki/library/advanced-search.en.md

 <a name="search-index"></a>
 ## Search Index
-To build the search index, various fields will be queried.
-In general, following fields will be indexed:
+The search index contains the following fields:

 URLs:
 * `url`